rec/vbat/README.md

 - Start vbat -NAME -i TEST.JPG (TEST.JPG is a picture grabbed from the video stream). vbat -n zz -i test.jpeg runs the current test-scenario.
 - You get an output with the recognised values for latutude, longitude an hight.

-TO DO:
-vbat-config:
-- Code has to be cleaned up.
-- The ability to assign a character to the pictures cut from the fields has to be created.
-- Several bugs musst be removed.

-vbat:
-- Must be rewritten the work on multiple cores.

 There are images to create the fields (black camera image with OSD overlay) and test images in the folder "images"